Phoenix (Rita Ora album)

-Phoenix is the second studio album by British singer Rita Ora, released on 23 November 2018 through Atlantic Records UK.
-The release was Ora's first album since Ora in 2012.
-Ora announced the album on 18 September 2018 and it was made available for pre-order the same day.
+Phoenix is the second studio album by the British singer Rita Ora.
+It was released on 23 November 2018 through Atlantic Records UK, marking Ora's first studio release since her previous studio album, Ora, in 2012.
+Ora announced the album on 18 September, and it was made available for pre-order on the same day.

 The album spawned three top ten UK singles including "Your Song", "Anywhere" and "Let You Love Me", as well as a top forty single, "Girls".
 Phoenix also includes two collaborations from other projects, including "Lonely Together" from Avicii's last release Avīci (01) (2017) and "For You (Fifty Shades Freed)" with Liam Payne, taken from the Fifty Shades Freed: Original Motion Picture Soundtrack (2018).

 The album received generally favourable reviews from music critics.
 Phoenix charted in the top twenty in the UK, Ireland, Australia and New Zealand amongst other countries.
-Ora supported the album with two concert tours, The Girls Tour (2018) and the Phoenix World Tour (2019–2020).
+Ora supported the album with two concert tours, the Girls Tour (2018) and the Phoenix World Tour (2019–2020).